What is affordable housing?

 Affordable housing is housing that a household can pay for, while still having money left over for other necessities like food, transportation, and health care.
 That means that what’s considered “affordable” depends on a household’s income.

 The federal government typically defines housing as affordable when it consumes no more than 30 percent of a household’s income.
 So, who needs affordable housing?
 Everyone.
-From high-income earners, to hourly wage workers, to the homeless, and everyone in between.
+From high-income earners, to hourly wage workers, to people experiencing homelessness, and everyone in between.
 The rent or home price that is affordable may vary from one household to the next, but the need for housing that is affordable is shared by everyone.

 The good news is that the housing needs of many families are met adequately by the private market.
 In other words, housing costs for a high-income CEO are usually not cause for too much public concern.